evilrobot-01/ink-on-polkadot-erc20/README.md

 with smart contract functionality via the `contracts` module, downloaded from https://github.com/paritytech/substrate-contracts-node/releases.
   >  Note: this currently requires a custom build from the
-  > https://github.com/paritytech/substrate-contracts-node/tree/frank/feat-delayed-finalize branch until PR accepted and
+  > https://github.com/paritytech/substrate-contracts-node repository until v0.36 is released.
-  > release made available.
-It is assumed that the binary is available in the root of the project folder.
+  > It is assumed that the binary is available in the root of the project folder.

 ### PNpM
 Install the [pnpm](https://pnpm.io/installation#using-a-standalone-script) package manager.